-We hope to be a neighborhood church with a citywide impact.
-We plan to do this by offering dynamic worship, risk-taking mission, and intentional relationships.
+We hope to be a network of small churches engaged in bold faith and mission.
+We plan to do this through dynamic worship, risk-taking mission, intentional relationships, and faithful multiplication.
 Read about these and some of our other guiding values below.

 God created us to have fun, to be creative and to think intentionally.
 We hope our weekly gatherings are uplifting and challenging.
 We want to create a safe place to hear what is often a dangerous message.
 Through music, in-depth TED-style talks, and creative responses, we hope to create a space where God can give you the nudge you need to take that next step in your life.